luyadev/luya-docker-php/README.md

 ## Locales

-In order to build locales bash into the container and run `locale-gen de_DE.utf` and `update-locale`.
+In order to build locales bash into the container and run `echo 'de_CH.UTF-8 UTF-8' >> /etc/locale.gen && locale-gen`.

 ## Test